-However there is one exception to this: vitamin D - a supplement of 10 micrograms per day is recommended for all children to prevent rickets and ensure normal growth and development3.
-This is especially important for children with dark skins as they are more vulnerable to vitamin D deficiency.
+However there are two exceptions to this: vitamins A and D - a supplement of these two vitamins is recommended for children under five years to prevent rickets and ensure normal growth and development3.
+This is especially important for fussy eaters, toddlers of Asian, African and Middle Eastern origin and those living in the northern areas of the UK.